szoftveres/RF_Microwave/radar/README.md

 #### VCO

-Requirements towards the VCO is relatively linear tuneability and flat power output across the band.
-The design in this radar is a dsicrete transistor Colpitts type varicap-tuned oscillator with buffered output.
-An on-board trimmer provides 0-5V tuning voltage, this sets the center frequency of the oscillator oscillator from approximately 800 MHz and 1 GHz; the external FM modulation comes from the ramp waveform generator.
-The required 30 MHz deviation is a fraction of the full tuning range of the VCO, ensuring good linearity.
-Output level is relatively flat across the band, at +2dBm.
-The output is lightly coupled and buffered, hence following stages have no pulling effect on the VCO.
+Requirements towards the VCO are relatively linear tuneability and flat power output across the band.

+The on-board trimmer (RV1) sets the center frequency of the oscillator anywhere between 800 MHz and 1 GHz; the required 30 MHz FM deviation is a fraction of the full tuning range, ensuring good linearity, despite the non-linearity of the tuning varicaps.
+Output level is relatively flat across the band, at +2dBm (this can be pre-set by the on-board output attenuator).

 ![VCO_schem](VCO_schem.png)